Integrating with IT workflows

 ServiceNow change requests or tasks with an Open state

-When Integrity Monitor synchronizes data with ServiceNow, it determines authorized change windows from change requests and/or change tasks with a state that you mapped to the Open status during configuration.
+When Integrity Monitor synchronizes data with ServiceNow, it determines authorized change windows from change requests, change tasks, or both (depending on the settings) with a state that you mapped to the Open status during configuration.

 Integrity Monitor applies the ServiceNow label to events that fall within these authorized change windows on associated Tanium endpoints.